Critical and Nonpercolating Phases in Bond Percolation on the Song-Havlin-Makse Network: Percolation properties of the SHM network

 The above results remain unchanged even when $m$ is varied---that is, even when the fractal dimension and degree exponent of the fractal SF tree change.
 In $d$-dimensional Euclidean lattice systems, a percolating phase emerges when $d \ge 2$~\cite{stauffer2018introduction}.
 However, this criterion does not apply to trees.

 As pointed out in Ref.~\cite{hasegawa2014critical}, on nonamenable graphs, the correlation length does not diverge at $p_{c1}$, but rather at $p_{c2}$.
-At $p_{c1}$, it is the correlation volume---not the correlation length---that diverges.
+At $p_{c1}$, it is the correlation volume---the sum of correlation functions between a node and all other nodes---that diverges.
 In trees, which contain no cycles, the correlation function between two nodes at distance $l$---that is, the probability that the two nodes belong to the same cluster---decays exponentially as $p^l$.
 Therefore, the correlation length never diverges for any $p < 1$, and hence $p_{c2} = 1$.
 On the other hand, if the number of reachable nodes from a given node increases exponentially with distance $l$ (as in the small-world case), this exponential growth can dominate the exponential decay of the correlation function.
-In such cases, the correlation volume, i.e., the sum of correlation functions between a node and all other nodes, can diverge, allowing for $p_{c1} < 1$.
+In such cases, the correlation volume can diverge, allowing for $p_{c1} < 1$.
 However, in trees with finite fractal dimensions, the number of reachable nodes grows only polynomially (or subexponentially) with $l$, and the correlation volume does not diverge.
 Hence, $p_{c1} = 1$ in such cases.
-This situation persists as long as the tree retains a finite dimension.
+This conclusion holds as long as the tree retains a finite dimension.

 Finally, we consider the intermediate case with $0 < p_G < 1$, in which edges are rewired with probability $p_G$.
 In this case, the percolation behavior is qualitatively similar to that of the fractal SF tree.
 Figure~\ref{fig:mANDpsi-fractal}(b) shows the fractal exponent of the SHM network with $p_G = 0.5$, obtained from Monte Carlo simulations.
 From the figure, we observe that in the large size limit, the fractal exponent remains constant and coincides with the exponent $\alpha$~(\ref{eq:alpha}) associated with the maximum degree.
 The cumulative cluster size distribution $n_{\geq}(s)$ also exhibits a power-law form, but its slope does not vary with $p$ (Fig.~\ref{fig:ns}(c)).
 Although both the degree heterogeneity and the fractal dimension vary with $p_G$ in the range $0 < p_G < 1$, the system remains in a nonpercolating phase throughout the entire range of $p$.